Understanding Therapy For Addiction Recovery

 Getting one-on-one counseling can help the patient better understand the underlying reasons for their chemical dependency.
 Counselors can uncover factors like trauma, negative friends or family who encourage drug use, or poor self-esteem as influences for substance abuse, and provide help and awareness.

 Experiential therapy offers exciting and hands-on experiences to soothe trauma-based emotions.
-Adventure therapy is often in nature and include other members who are also receiving therapy.
+Adventure therapy is often in nature and includes others who are also receiving therapy.
 Exciting activities range from rock climbing, being in the wilderness, and rope courses.
 Rope courses, for example, promote trust and team-building.

-Music and art therapy are included, which help the patient release and work through emotional trauma in healthy ways.
-Patients learn to heal through creativity with drumming, singing, writing, listening to music, playing instruments, drawing, painting, and sketching to gain a sense of productivity and empowerment.
+Music and art therapy are examples of experiential therapy, which help the patient release and work through emotions and trauma in healthy ways.
+Patients learn to heal through creative expressions with drumming, singing, writing, listening to music, playing instruments, drawing, painting, sculpting, and sketching to gain a sense of productivity and empowerment.

 Specific types of treatment focus on gauging neurological activities which can lead to mindfulness.
-Biofeedback allows a facilitator to connect electrical sensors on someone’s skin, allowing them to see patterns in the brain, breathing, and muscle contractions.
-The facilitator can recommend improved patterns of behavior for the patient based off the patient’s vital signs.
-The end goal is for those facing addiction to have more self-control over their behavior.
-Additionally, the patient can learn relaxation techniques such as mediation, guided imagery, and muscle relaxation.
+Biofeedback therapy might involve a facilitator connecting electrical sensors on someone’s skin, providing individuals with visual data that shows them patterns in the brain, breathing, and muscle contractions.
+The facilitator can recommend improved patterns of behavior for the patient based on the patient’s vital sign reactions.
+The end goal is for those experiencing addiction to make informed decisions regarding their bodies and have more self-control over their behavior.
+Additionally, the patient can learn relaxation techniques such as meditation, guided imagery, and muscle relaxation.

-EMDR, or Eye Movement Desensitization Reprocessing, is a technique that functions in 8 phases.
+EMDR, or eye movement desensitization reprocessing, is a technique that functions in 8 phases.
 EMDR works by examining rapid eye moments while patients recall disturbing memories, and then taking the focus away from the memory.
-It is theorized that this weakens the impact of negative emotions.
+It is theorized that this weakens the impact of negative emotional responses.
 It is thought to reduce the patient’s cravings and addresses trauma by close examination.
 Benefits include improved memory, reducing intensity associated with cravings for addiction, and decreased feelings of depression.

-Traditional therapies, such as support groups have always been effective in creating safe spaces for vulnerability.
-Groups modeled after the 12 Steps like Alcoholics Anonymous produce feelings of community and validation through other’s experiences.
-The 12 Steps also encourage accountability and awareness of behaviors through admittance of wrongdoing.
-Additionally, individuals can learn to have faith in a higher power and choose to maintain a spiritual outlook.
+Traditional therapies, such as support groups, have always been effective in creating safe spaces for vulnerability.
+Groups modeled after 12 Steps programs, like Alcoholics Anonymous, improve relationships with oneself and others, and produce feelings of community and validation through other’s experiences.
+The 12 Steps also encourage accountability and awareness of behaviors through admittance of wrongdoing, sharing fears and feelings of guilt and shame, making amends, celebrating successes and milestones, and learning a new way of living life free of substances.
+Additionally, individuals can learn to connect with a higher power of their understanding and choose to maintain a spiritual outlook.

-Being in the presence of animals that offer unconditional love and promote relaxation can help those suffering with difficult emotions connect and find joy.
-Furthermore, feelings of depression and stress can improve around animals and patients can enjoy the feeling of responsibility that is associated with caring for animals.
+Being in the presence of animals that offer unconditional love and promote relaxation can assist those suffering with difficult emotions connect and find joy.
+Furthermore, petting animals can release oxytocin, a stress neutralizing chemical in the body, which can improve feelings of depression and decrease symptoms related to stress.
+Lastly, patients can enjoy the feeling of responsibility that is associated with caring for animals.

-Holistic treatment includes non-traditional treatments that take a whole mind and body approach such as:
+Holistic treatment includes non-traditional alternative treatments that take a whole mind and body approach such as:

 Art or music based therapy

 When combined with traditional medicine, holistic treatments can help balance out medication-related side effects.
-For instance, some individuals can still endure anxiety, depression, and cravings post-detox and throughout rehab.
-Practices like meditation and yoga can help decrease these negative feelings.
+For instance, some individuals can still endure anxiety, depression, and cravings post-detox and throughout treatment.
+Practices like meditation and yoga can help decrease and manage these negative feelings.

-Meditation can help calm the mind for those who suffer from anxiety, and other-stress-related conditions.
-Yoga can boost endorphins and moods.
+Meditation promotes a calm mind for those who suffer from anxiety and other stress-related conditions.
+Yoga can boost endorphins and elevate moods.
 Additionally, eating nutrient-dense foods and getting rest can all stabilize wellness.

 Ready To Get The Support You Deserve?

-Battling chemical dependencies can be a challenging way to live.
-Fortunately there are programs available for your recovery needs.
-If you or a loved one is struggling with substance abuse, don’t hesitate to contact a compassionate treatment provider for more information.
+Struggling with a substance use disorder (SUD) can be an exhausting and challenging way to live.
+Fortunately, there are programs available for your recovery needs.
+If you or a loved one is struggling with substance abuse, don’t hesitate to contact a treatment provider for more information.